USD 259 gets influx of substitute applicants

 “We have actually put a cap on it right now so we do not have a lot of people waiting, but we will hopefully open it back up depending on where our needs fall,” said Hudspeth.

-The positions range from guest teacher positions, guest paradeducators positions, guest custodian positions and guest clerical positions.
+The positions range from guest teacher positions, guest paraeducator positions, guest custodian positions, and guest clerical positions.
 A combined 51 people have been selected to fill those spots.

 Melendez has been subbing for three years and is trying to finish up school to become a full-time teacher, which is part of the reason school officials are opening up more spots to fill positions in the future.
 This year they have 280 new teachers in orientation compared to 305 last year.

-Melendez added, “The more and more I started teaching did I realize I made an impact on students and even where the students would impact me so much for me to start going to grad school to become an elecmentary teacher.”
+“The more and more I started teaching did I realize I made an impact on students and even where the students would impact me so much for me to start going to grad school to become an elementary teacher,” Melendez added.

 Those teachers are going through virtual training right now, but the district will still have to sift through the other 80 plus applicants and train the ones they select in the near future.